sdylewski/Stealthchanger/docs/Shuttle.md

 **NOTE: Currently pins may feel very loose, this is by design to allow for room for glue or epoxy (recommended) to set.
 Normally press fit is good enough for testing, but for actual use make sure to secure the pins properly.**

 ## Installing Shuttle
-Print <a href="https://github.com/DraftShift/StealthChanger/tree/main/STLs/Extras/BeltHelper">BeltHelper</a> to help make this easier!<br>
+Print [Belt Helper](https://github.com/DraftShift/StealthChanger/tree/main/STLs/Extras/BeltHelper) to help make this easier!
+This is especially necessary if you will change the front idlers to MiniBFI, which do not have a lot of margin for adjustment, so you need to keep tension in the belts while installing the shuttle.

-See the excellent Draftshift <a href="https://github.com/DraftShift/StealthChanger/blob/main/Manual/Stealthchanger_Assembly_Guide.pdf">assembly guide</a> for installation instructions.
+See the excellent Draftshift [assembly guide](https://github.com/DraftShift/StealthChanger/blob/main/Manual/Stealthchanger_Assembly_Guide.pdf) for installation instructions.

 ## Backplate Preload
 (move this to backplate section?)